Dataherald/dataherald/README.md

 ## How to Run Dataherald (with local Mongo) with Docker

-1. Create `.env` file, you can use the `.env.example` file as a guide
+1. Create `.env` file, you can use the `.env.example` file as a guide.
+You must set these fields for the engine to start.
 ```
 cp .env.example .env
 ```